1. What are the characteristics of the primary crystalline structure of the weld seam?

 - Prevents splashing, reduces loss, and enhances binding coefficient.

 19. What should be paid attention to in the use and maintenance of AC arc welding machine?

-(1) It shall be used according to the rated welding current and load duration of the welding machine and shall not be overloaded.
+(1) The welding machine should be operated according to its rated welding current and load duration, and must not be overloaded.

 20. What are the hazards of brittle fracture?

 Brittle fracture is a sudden phenomenon that cannot be detected and prevented in time.
 Once it occurs, the consequences can be severe, leading to significant economic losses and endangering human safety.

 As a result, the issue of brittle fracture in welded structures should be given greater attention.